VR-on-Linux/VR-on-Linux/README.md

 ALVR currently supports:

+* Apple Vision Pro
-* Oculus Quest 1/2/3/Pro
+* Quest 1/2/3/3S/Pro
-* Pico 4/Neo 3
+* Pico Neo 3/4/4 Ultra
+* Play For Dream YVR 1/2/MR
-* Vive Focus 3/XR Elite
+* Vive Focus 3/Vision/XR Elite
-* YVR 1/2
 * Lynx R1

 ## Graphics Cards

 You should try to get the latest graphics drivers that are available.
 For Nvidia users, have at least the NVIDIA 470.42.01 driver installed, available since June 22, 2021.
 For AMD users, have at least Mesa 18.2 (September 2018).
-Intel graphics are not currently supported by SteamVR.
+Intel's new "Arc" dedicated graphics cards (Xe/Alchemist/Battlemage) are also functional with SteamVR.

 ----